Annona squamosa

+Annona squamosa is semi-(or late) deciduous, and 3 to 8 m tall, similar to soursop (Annona muricata).
+It is native of tropical climate in the Americas and West Indies, and Spanish traders aboard the Manila galleons docking in the Philippines brought it to Asia.

+The fruit is spherical-conical, 5–10 cm in diameter and 6–10 cm long, and weighing 100–240 g, with a thick rind composed of knobby segments.
+The colour is typically pale green through blue-green, with a deep pink blush in certain varieties, and typically has a bloom.
+It is unique among Annona fruits in being segmented; the segments tend to separate when ripe, exposing the innards.

+The flesh is fragrant and sweet, creamy white through light yellow, and resembles and tastes like custard.
+The seeds are coated with the flesh, It is found adhering to 13 to 16 mm seeds forming individual segments arranged in a single layer around a conical core.
+It is soft, slightly grainy, and slippery.
+The hard, shiny seeds may number 20–40 or more per fruit and have a brown to black coat, although varieties exist that are almost seedless.
+The seeds can be ground for use as an insecticide, although this has not been approved by the US EPA or EU authorities.
+The stems run through the centre of the fruit connecting it to the outside.
+The skin is shaped like a Reuleaux triangle coloured green and rough in texture.
+Due to the soft flesh and structure of the sugar apple it is very fragile to pressure when ripe.

+New varieties are also being developed in Taiwan and Hong Kong.
+The atemoya or "pineapple sugar-apple", a hybrid between the sugar-apple and the cherimoya, is popular in Taiwan, although it was first developed in the United States in 1908.
+The fruit is similar in sweetness to the sugar-apple, but has a very different taste.
+As its name suggests, it tastes like pineapple.

 Description

 The fruit of A. squamosa (sugar-apple) has sweet whitish pulp, and is popular in tropical markets.

 Stems and leaves

 Branches with light brown bark and visible leaf scars; inner bark light yellow and slightly bitter; twigs become brown with light brown dots (lenticels – small, oval, rounded spots upon the stem or branch of a plant, from which the underlying tissues may protrude or roots may issue).

 Thin, simple, alternate leaves occur singly, 5 to 17 cm long and 2 to 6 cm wide; rounded at the base and pointed at the tip (oblong-lanceolate).
 They are pale green on both surfaces and mostly hairless with slight hairs on the underside when young.
 The sides sometimes are slightly unequal and the leaf edges are without teeth, inconspicuously hairy when young.

 The leaf stalks are 0.4 to 2.2 cm long, green, and sparsely pubescent.